TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

         4. Tablet Deals
         5. Accessories Deals
         6. Ready to Ship PCs
-        7. Coupon Page
-        8. Deals for Students and Educators
+        7. Deals for Students and Educators
-        9. Clearance PCs
+        8. Clearance PCs
     *   Save a lot O’ Green Lucky You!

         Sale ends March 17.